top of page

 The members of the DAR are all Daughters regardless of color.
 The Dialogues on this site are not to create a separation by focusing on members with African American lineage but rather to change the narrative of race relations in this nation to reflect a more accurate history – one where African Americans had much greater agency in the development of the United States of America and whites were aligned with blacks in many instances.
 These stories will serve as a healing of a history that is still a source of conflict and polarization in this county amongst the races.

-Read about and hear oral histories from women of color and descendants of patriots of color who celebrate their ancestors' fight to achieve American Independence through membership in the Daughters of the American Revolution.
+Hear oral histories of women with African American lineage who celebrate their ancestors' fight to achieve American Independence through membership in the Daughters of the American Revolution.
 Who are these women?
 Why did they join the DAR?
 What are their experiences as members of the society?

 Learn about their personal journeys to join the DAR and the contributions they are making as members.